FreeFangGame/freefang-server/README.md

  A free implementation of the Werewolf game in python.
  Currently in beta, however it is usable and all core features are implemented.

+# Gameplay
+This game opposes two sides, the werewolves (minority) and the town (majority).
+The goal of the town is to exterminate the werewolves and the goal of the werewolves is to reach numerical parity with the town.
+The game happens in a cycle of night and day.
+During the night roles with different powers (such as finding out the role of another player) wake up and the werewolves vote to kill one non-werewolf.
+During the day the town (with the werewolves hidden among them) vote to kill one player which they suspect to be a werewolf.
+The town does not know who the werewolves are and rely on clues/info given to them by the different roles.

+This game is about social deduction, lying, persuasion, finding and using clues, etc.

 # Features

 - Full werewolf experience with quite a few roles to pick from.